 Former Blue Öyster Cult bassist Joe Bouchard has released his fourth solo album called The Power of Music.
 This album is at once a tribute to Bouchard’s talent and reach as well as a nod back to the unique style of hard rock by the band he co-founded and played with throughout their prime years in the seventies and eighties.

-A native of New York state, Bouchard started his musical career as a guitarist but switched to bass to fill a need in his brother’s (drummer, Albert Bouchard) band.
+A native of New York state, Bouchard started his musical career with the utmost interest in guitar chords but switched to bass to fill a need in his brother’s (drummer, Albert Bouchard) band.
 Originally called the Soft White Underbelly, the original mission of Blue Öyster Cult was to be America’s answer to Black Sabbath.
 However, the group developed its own style of heavy rock which brought them much success through the 15 years and 10 studio albums while Bouchard was with the group.
 After leaving Blue Öyster Cult in 1986, Bouchard worked on projects by the Spencer Davis Group, Deadringer, Fabienne Shine, X Brothers and BDS.
 His first solo album, Jukebox In my Head, was released in 2009, followed by Tales From the Island in 2012 and New Solid Blaqck in 2014.
 With an already exisiting hard-earned popularity, imagine the kind of worldwide fanaticsm Joe would have created with his singles if the mix and master online options were available back in the day.

 Starting in the summer of 2015, The Power of Music was recorded and engineered independently by Bouchard and he performed every instrument and provided lead vocals throughout the album, making this a true “solo” effort.
 It was released independently in March 2016.